Natemixon7/Natemixon7.github.io/CrowdControl.md

 ## 3. Additional Considerations

-Users must be logged in to customize and place an order for a PC.
-There is a forgot password option available on the login page that will email the user a password reset.
-All parts are web-scraped from Amazon and/or New Egg.
+To customize and place an order for a PC, users are required to log in.
+The login page includes a "Forgot Password" option, which allows users to request a password reset email for account recovery.
+All components are sourced through web scraping from reputable retailers such as Amazon and Newegg.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).